sqlparser/sqlflow_public/install_sqlflow_on_windows.md

 - Open a dos command windows
 - cd c:\wings\sqlflow\backend\bin
 - run monitor.bat
-- please wait 3-5 minutes to allow the SQLFlow service start completedly.
+- please wait 3-5 minutes to allow the SQLFlow service to start completely.

-### config nginx
+### config Nginx
-- enter conf directory where nginx is installed such as : nginx-1.19.4\conf
+- enter conf directory where Nginx is installed such as Nginx-1.19.4\conf
-- modify the nginx.conf, replace server section in nginx.conf with the following code:
+- modify the Nginx.conf, replace the server section in nginx.conf with the following code:
 ```
 	server {